 - Reduce or eliminate non-essential activities, such as internal documentation, refactoring of old code, or daily meetings for smaller projects.
 Create different project delivery guidelines depending on project size.

 - Carry over non-critical bugs into future releases.
 Manage your technical debt efficiently.

-- Make software drops frequently so the customer can start testing and uncovering issues as early as possible.
+- Make software drops frequently so customers can start testing and uncovering issues as early as possible.

 Ideally, it is best to avoid these situations altogether.
-You can do that with better planning, efficient processes and resource allocation, and being open and honest with your clients.
+You can do that with better planning, efficient processes and resource allocation, and honesty with your clients.